pmarquesmota/laravel-tutorial/tutorial.md

 ```

 It is actually only the opening html which displays the title passed in parameter by the controller.
 The content of the footer sub-view in
-resources/view/footer.blade.php is even simpler, since it does not uses any controller parameter :
+`resources/view/footer.blade.php` is even simpler, since it does not uses any controller parameter :

 ```html
     </body>
 </html>
 ```

-Last, but not the least, that @each directive in resources/views/home.blade.php loops on each result of the database table and inserts a sub-view
+Last, but not the least, that `@each` directive in `resources/views/home.blade.php` loops on each result of the database table and inserts a sub-view
-resources/views/forumView.blade.php for each row of the content column in the database.
-It associates a $content variable with the content parameter of the
+`resources/views/forumView.blade.php` for each row of the content column in the database.
+It associates a `$content` variable with the content parameter of the
 controller.

-The sub-view in resources/views/forumView.blade.php is the heart of our web application.
-It displays the content column of the row in $content, and adds html forms
+The sub-view in `resources/views/forumView.blade.php` is the heart of our web application.
+It displays the content column of the row in `$content`, and adds html forms
 to implement the U (update) and D (delete) of the CRUD.
-They're implemented by forms which overload their POST method with a @method, and add a @csrf for security.
+They're implemented by forms which overload their POST method with a `@method`, and add a `@csrf` for security.

 ```html
 <p>